RoboJackets/mjackets-api/docs/contributing/index.rst

 Continuous Integration (CI) is a tool to help auto-detect problems before they are merged into the main respository and have a chance to cause problems.
 Every time you submit a Pull Request (PR), the CI tool is run and it will assign a passing or failing mark to the request.
-If the CI fails, you will need to fix the error in your code before the code review.
+If the CI checks fail, you will need to fix the error in your code before the code review.
 If the reason for the failure isn't obvious or it's a problem in the CI check itself, seek some help.
 The CI system verifies several aspects of the PR:

-* Git commit formatting
-* Coding Style
-* Sanity Check builds for multiple architectures and boards
+* Sanity check builds for multiple architectures and boards
-* Documentation build to verify any doc changes
+* Documentation coverage of the API
+* Code analysis

 The current status of the CI run can always be found at the bottom of the GitHub PR page, below the review status.
 Depending on the success or failure